x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/managed-availability-exchange-2013-help.md

 Managed availability implemented in the form of two services:

-- **Exchange Health Manager Service (MSExchangeHMHost.exe)**: This is a controller process used to manage worker processes.
+- **Exchange Health Manager Service (MSExchangeHMHost.exe)**: This service is a controller process used to manage worker processes.
 It's used to build, execute, and start and stop the worker process, as needed.
 It's also used to recover the worker process in case that process fails, to prevent the worker process from being a single point of failure.

-- **Exchange Health Manager Worker process (MSExchangeHMWorker.exe)**: This is the worker process responsible for performing run-time tasks within the managed availability framework.
+- **Exchange Health Manager Worker process (MSExchangeHMWorker.exe)**: This service is the worker process responsible for performing run-time tasks within the managed availability framework.

 Managed availability uses persistent storage to perform its functions: